Welshpool RFC

 Welshpool Rugby Football Club (Clwb Rygbi'r Trallwng) is a rugby union club based in the Mid Wales town of Welshpool, whose first XV play in the Welsh Rugby Union National League, Division 2 North.

 The club also run a 2nd XV, a Women's side, Youth team, a Junior section for players aged 4–16 and two joint girls sides at Under 15s and Under 18s.

 The club was founded in 1926, before later being disbanded and reformed in 1967.
 The club's playing field is based at the Maes y Dre recreation ground in Welshpool.
 Changing facilities and clubhouse are shared with the local cricket club.

-The club's traditional home colours are navy blue and white; although the 1st XV are currently playing in a dark navy kit from Kukri Sport.
+The club's traditional home colours are navy blue and white; although the 1st XV are currently playing in a home navy and white kit from VX3 and a white away kit from VX3 the main club sponsor is Trederwen Springs.

-The club captain for the 2018-19 season is Jake Best.
+The club captain for the 2024-25 season is Ryan Goodwin.

+The 1st XV have earned promotion to Division 1 North for the 2025/26 season with an impressive 3 league games still to play.